AJ Styles: Year-long WWE Championship reign (2017–2018)

 At WrestleMania 34 on April 8, Styles successfully defended the title against Royal Rumble winner Shinsuke Nakamura.
 After the match, however, Styles was subjected to a classless assault by Nakamura.
 This led to a rematch between the two on April 27 at the Greatest Royal Rumble, where they fought to a double countout, but Styles retained the title.
 Another rematch was made for Backlash on May 6 with a no disqualification stipulation, where Styles and Nakamura fought to a no contest after low blowing each other, again retaining the title.
 Their feud ended at Money in the Bank on June 17, where Styles defeated Nakamura to retain the WWE Championship in a Last Man Standing match.
 After retaining the title against Rusev at Extreme Rules on July 15, Styles became the longest-reigning WWE Champion in SmackDown history on August 14, surpassing the 280-day record set by John "Bradshaw" Layfield (JBL).

 On the July 24 episode of SmackDown Live, Styles started a feud with Samoa Joe, after he was attacked by Joe.
 Styles retained the title at SummerSlam on August 19, despite losing via disqualification.
 Styles' and Joe's rivalry continued over Styles' wife, Wendy, where Joe claimed he would defeat Styles and become the "new daddy", leading to a rematch at Hell in a Cell on September 16, which Styles won in controversial fashion to retain the title; Styles submitted to Joe during a roll-up, however, the referee did not see the submission and counted the pin, allowing Styles to retain the title.
 Styles retained the title against Joe at Super Show-Down on October 6 by submission and Crown Jewel on November 2.

-On the October 30 episode of SmackDown Live, Styles defeated Daniel Bryan to retain the title.
 On November 7, Styles surpassed the 365-day mark of his title reign, becoming the 8th man to have held the WWE Championship for a continuous reign of a full year.
-On the November 13 episode of SmackDown Live, Styles lost the WWE Championship to Bryan following a low blow, ending his reign at 371 days.
-Styles failed to regain the title from Bryan at TLC: Tables, Ladders & Chairs on December 16.
+On the November 13 episode of SmackDown Live, Styles lost the WWE Championship to Bryan, ending his reign at 371 days.